 Gartner’s 2024 Technology Adoption Roadmap seconds that: in 2023-2024, 80+% of companies worldwide have adopted or plan to integrate AI into their testing processes within the next few years.
 This is a necessary evolution to meet the demands of modern development cycles.

 And AI testing tools are not a small fish in this big pond.
 At the moment they act as crucial instruments in this new landscape.
-Among the main peculiarities of autonomous software testing is using Machine Learning algorithms to automate and enhance various aspects of the testing process.
+Among the main peculiarities of AI testing is using Machine Learning algorithms to automate and enhance various aspects of the testing process.
 Generally, AI-powered testing solutions accelerate test execution, improve accuracy, and reduce manual effort to let QA teams focus on the strategic vision.

 This article aims to equip you with essential knowledge about AI testing tools — what they are, why they're important, and how to implement them effectively to stay competitive in an ever-evolving industry.